vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 we sought.[^34] In this case, we end up with 1.04 × $10^{20}$ J/year, which is
 what we were after.
 We just carried out unit conversions (in time) in Example A.10.2, when we multiplied by constructs like 60 s/1 min.
-The key to unit conversions is to arrange a fraction expressing the same physical thing in both the nu- merator and denominator, just using different units.
+The key to unit conversions is to arrange a fraction expressing the same physical thing in both the numerator and denominator, just using different units.
 So we're looking for equivalent measures.
 Most of the time, one of them will be 1, numerically, as in the following example.
 Example A.10.3 We might want to convert the 1.04 × $10^{20}$ J/year from Example A.10.2 into quadrillion Btu per year.
 We know that 1 Btu is 1,055 J, and that a quadrillion is 1015.
 So we arrange the following:
 J 1 Btu 1 quadrillion 1.04 × $10^{20}$
 year 1,055J